Top JIRA Metrics to Boost Productivity

 1. Use JIRA’s automation rules to create alerts for specific metrics.
 For example, set a notification if a task’s Cycle Time exceeds a predefined threshold, signaling potential delays.

-2. Enable notifications in Typo for sprint analysis updates, such as velocity changes or WIP limits being exceeded, to keep team members informed throughout the sprint.
+2. Enable notifications in Typo for sprint analysis updates, such as velocity changes, WIP limits being exceeded, or when team misses occur—like missing sprint forecasts or goals—so teams can quickly address overcommitment or underestimation issues.

 3. Automate report generation in Typo, allowing your team to receive regular updates on sprint performance without needing to pull data manually.